Gardening

 Challice Way – before and after

-Lots of vegetables and flowers!
-And now we have a mural in our Challice Way community garden, funded in 2024 by Notting Hill Genesis.
+Now we have of vegetables and flowers!
+And we even have a mural in our Challice Way community garden, funded in 2024 by Notting Hill Genesis.

 Our Community Composting Project